Menu

 (like a book club but for film lovers!)

-Our meeting is on Thursday 28th March at 6.30pm in the Café Bar
+Our next meeting is on Tuesday 14 May at 6.30pm in The Flavel Café

 Like a book or reading group for film where group members take a lead in planning and facilitating the session.
-We meet before the film in the Flavel café bar for an introduction (like Ali Plum or Mark Kermode) and after the film meet to discuss the film together.
-Ann Green will facilitate the first two meetings and hopefully others will be encouraged to take a lead for a film, going forwards.
+We meet before the film in The Flavel Cafe for an introduction (like Ali Plum or Mark Kermode) and after the film meet to discuss the film together.

-The Flavel will choose the films from current films and once a month on a Thursday the film club will meet when we wrap a TalkFilm event around the film.
+The Flavel will choose the films from current films and scheduled a film club meet when we wrap a TalkFilm event around the film.

 Film goers will buy their film ticket as normal and there will be no extra charge for the club event with exclusive use of the café bar for the discussion, drinks and snacks.

-Click here to buy your film ticket separately ……….ZONE OF INTEREST
+Click here to buy your film ticket separately BACK TO BLACK

 The Concert Band of Britannia Royal Naval College